2022 Renewal School Program & Operations Levy

 What does the SP&O levy pay for?

-The renewal of the four-year SP&O levy will fund many day-to-day operations, programs, services and essential staff, not fully funded by the state, including:
+The renewal of the four-year SP&O levy funds many day-to-day operations, programs, services and essential staff, not fully funded by the state, including:

 • Athletics and extracurricular activities